 - Acting-in behaviors including sexual anorexia where a person avoids all sexual behavior

-The hallmark of sex addiction is continued performance of the sexual acting-out behavior in spite of continued and often progressive negative consequences.
-Intellectual insight alone is insufficient for one to be freed from addiction, from the repeated compulsion to act-out sexually.
+The hallmark of sex addiction is the continued performance of the sexual acting-out behavior in spite of ongoing and often progressive negative consequences.
+Intellectual insight alone is insufficient for one to be freed from addiction, from the repeated compulsion to act out sexually.
 The acting-out defense has become so habitual and the pleasurable release so intense that the sex addict goes there with near-automatic consistency through most hours of the day

-Healing from the wounds that underlie the addiction is a process that takes time and that requires tremendous commitment on the part of the recovering addict.
+Healing from the wounds that underlie the addiction is a process that takes time, and that requires tremendous commitment on the part of the recovering addict.
 Connecting with one’s feelings can be arduous and extremely uncomfortable for those who have been studiously trained to avoid emotion.
 We live in an addictive, truth-denying society where the capacity for vulnerability and connection with feeling is limited at best.
-The recovering addict strives to identify the poisonous messages to which he is daily subjected by this culture, and to be aware of and released from the impact of his own particular childhood abuse.
+The recovering addict strives to identify the toxic messages to which this culture daily subjects him, and to be aware of and released from the impact of his own particular childhood abuse.
 Our society enables and actively induces the numbing of our emotions.
-The traumatized child within that society has even more difficulty accessing his feelings because of the stunting of emotional vitality that happens in defensive response to trauma.
+The traumatized child within that society has, even more, difficulty accessing his feelings because of the stunting of emotional vitality that happens in defensive response to trauma.

 We work with our clients to view their urge to act-out not as a temptation but as a pathway to the truth of feeling and memory.
 One way we do this is by encouraging our clients to ask themselves, as soon as they are aware of the impulse to act-out, questions such as.